jwallin/azure-gaming/README.md

 ## Usage
 ### I. Setup your local machine
-1. Sign up for a [Paid Azure subscription](https://azure.microsoft.com/en-us/pricing/purchase-options/).
+Sign up for a [Paid Azure subscription](https://azure.microsoft.com/en-us/pricing/purchase-options/).
 You need a paid subscription as the free account does not grant you access to GPU VMs.
-2. Sign up for an account on [zero tier VPN](https://www.zerotier.com/) and create a network.
-Make sure the network is set to **public**.
-Note down the network id.
-3. Download and install zero tier VPN on your local machine.
-Join the network using the network ID noted in the previous step. **Make sure your local machine connect to the network BEFORE the VM does!**

 ### II.
 Automatically Deploy Your Azure VM
 #### Automated Standard